mozilla-spidermonkey/jsparagus/js-quirks.md

 its syntactic quirks, with an eye toward actually implementing a parser from scratch.

+With apologies to the generous people who work on the standard.
+Thanks for doing that—better you than me.

 Problems are rated in terms of difficulty, from `(*)` = easy to `(***)` = hard.
 We’ll start with the easiest problems.

 ### Dangling else (*)

+If you know what this is, you may be excused.

 Statements like `if (EXPR) STMT if (EXPR) STMT else STMT` are straight-up ambiguous in the JS formal grammar.